ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The act of using one or more assets as input to a trained AI/ML model as part of the operation of that model (as opposed to the training of the model).

-The use of assets for AI Training is a proper subset of Automated Processing usage.
+The use of assets for AI Use is a proper subset of Automated Processing usage.

 # Usage